joshbruce/content-joshbruce.com/content/web-development/on-constraints/internet-bandwidth/content.md

 ***

 <i>A gentleman I know is learning how to be a software developer.
 He posted code the other day for a game he's building.
-It's a type of counter game.
+It's a type of counter game.</i>

-From the code he posted, I pulled out these two functional requirements (there's a finish to the game, but this article will be rather long with a lot of examples already):</i>
+From the code he posted, I pulled out these two functional requirements (there's a finish to the game, but this article will be rather long with a lot of examples already):

 1. In the game there are four items a user can click on.
 2. Every time a user clicks on one of the four items, there is a score printed on the screen.

 There were some things I would have done differently to overcome certain constraints, but I'm not the "Master" to his "Padawan" of the [Jedi Order](https://en.wikipedia.org/wiki/Jedi) and he didn't ask for a code review; so, I didn't say anything.

-That is until someone else chimed in and said, "You should make that if statement a switch."
+That is until someone else chimed in and said, "You should make that `if` statement a `switch`."

 This is one of those old-school debates in software development.
 Switches versus conditionals and when to use them.
 I don't like getting into these types of debates unless the difference can be empirically demonstrated at an order of magnitude better than the other.
 (They aren't different in purpose.)